 Gender differences in antithrombotic treatment for newly diagnosed atrial fibrillation The GLORIA-AF registry program

-METHODS AND RESULTS: Global Registry on Long-Term Oral Antithrombotic Treatment in Patients with Atrial Fibrillation (GLORIA-AF) is an international registry program involving patients with newly diagnosed atrial fibrillation (<3 months from arrhythmia onset).
-We used data from 15,092 consecutive patients (median age 71.0 years; women 45.5%) enrolled between 2011 and 2014.
-Globally, 79.7% women and 80.2% men were anticoagulated; the absolute between-gender difference in prevalence of anticoagulant use was -0.5% (95% CI, -1.8%, 0.8%).
-VKAs were prescribed to 32.8% and 31.9% (NOACs 46.8% and 48.3%) of women and men, respectively.
+METHODS: The Global Registry on Long-Term Oral Antithrombotic Treatment in Patients with Atrial Fibrillation (GLORIA-AF) is an international registry program involving patients with newly diagnosed atrial fibrillation (<3 months from arrhythmia onset).
+We used data from 15,092 consecutive patients (median age, 71.0 years; 45.5% were women) enrolled between 2011 and 2014.
+Globally, 79.7% of women and 80.2% of men were anticoagulated; the absolute between-gender difference in prevalence of anticoagulant use was -0.5% (95% confidence interval, -1.8% to 0.8%).
+Vitamin K antagonists were prescribed to 32.8% and 31.9% (NOACs 46.8% and 48.3%) of women and men, respectively.

 CONCLUSION: Globally, the prevalence of anticoagulant use is similar in women and men.
-The decision to prescribe oral anticoagulation seems to depend predominantly upon guideline-related differences in stroke risk stratification rather than on gender.
+The decision to prescribe oral anticoagulation seems to depend predominantly on guideline-related differences in stroke risk stratification rather than on gender.

 GLORIA-AF Investigators (2018).
 Gender differences in antithrombotic treatment for newly diagnosed atrial fibrillation: The GLORIA-AF registry program.
-American Journal of Medicine, 131(8), 945-+.
-DOI: 10.1016/j.amjmed.2018.03.024
+American Journal of Medicine, 131(8), 945-955.e3. https://doi.org/10.1016/j.amjmed.2018.03.024